Health care systems by country: Belgium

-Doctors

 General practitioners can be found in private practices or attached to clinics and hospitals.
 A person is free to consult or register with any of their own choosing.
 Similarly with specialist consultants.
 Reimbursements are available for those with insurance, either private or public.
 If a patient is on a private scheme, or is uninsured, the fee is payable in full at the time of the appointment.
 The patient then brings, mails or deposits the receipt to his insurance mutuality which then immediately repays the amount.
 The majority of dentists in Belgium are private, though there are those who accept part-payment on state insurance.
 As with general practitioners, patients can arrange to see a specialist of their choice at any hospital.
 Those going into hospital for a planned stay need to take personal care items (such as a towel, soap etc.) with them.
 In Brussels, the eleven big public hospitals are organized under the Iris association.

-Complementary health care

-The Ministry of Health recognizes homeopathy, acupuncture, osteopathy and chiropractic as reimbursable alternative treatments.
-Reimbursement is possible only if the practitioner is registered as a qualified doctor.